 The contents of your medicine cabinet could affect your performance in the bedroom.
 A long list of common drugs can cause ED, including certain blood pressure drugs, pain medications, and antidepressants.
+But do not stop taking any medicines without talking to your doctor first.
 Street drugs like amphetamines, cocaine, and marijuana can cause sexual problems in men, too.

 It's not easy to get in the mood when you're overwhelmed by responsibilities at work and home.
 Stress can take its toll on many different parts of your body, including your penis.
 Deal with stress by making lifestyle changes that promote well-being and relaxation, such as exercising regularly, getting enough sleep, and seeking professional help when appropriate.